Collyra-Modding-Guild/CollyraEngine/README.md

 ## How to use
 ### General
-Once the engine starts, the house fbx will be loaded into the scene automatically.
-As you can see, at the top of the window there is a main bar, this hold a button to exit the Engine (inside the App tab); Editor is still in development, Game Object opens a menu to create empty GameObjects & various primitives into the scene, the Windows Tab allows you to enable & disable the engine's windows (here you will find the About window, disabled by default, that contains information about the project & a link to the GitHub repository) & finally Preferences Tab lets you choose your favorite UI style between three options.
+Once the engine starts, the street fbx will be loaded into the scene automatically.
+As you can see, at the top of the window there is a main bar, this hold a button to exit the Engine (inside the App tab); Editor is still in development, Game Object opens a menu to create empty GameObjects, cameras, childs & various primitives into the scene, the Windows Tab allows you to enable & disable the engine's windows (here you will find the About window, disabled by default, that contains information about the project & a link to the GitHub repository) & finally Preferences Tab lets you choose your favorite UI style between three options.

 ### Hierarchy
 At the left of the engine's window, you will find the hierarchy.
 This represents the GameObject structure of the window, you can click in one object so its information may show in the inspector window detaileeed below.
-Once a GameObject is selected, you can also delete it (& its childs) pressing SHIFT or you can drag a Texture so it is loaded into it.
+Once a GameObject is selected, you can also delete it (& its childs) pressing SUPR.
+All the resources you drag will be loaded in this Game Object (Materials, Meshes & Textures).
 The node structure can be unfolded/folded only by pressing each node's little arrow at the left of its name; if a node has no childs, no arrow will be displayed.
+You can also left click and drag with the mouse to swap the hierarchy's nodes relationship.

 ### Inspector
 Once a GameObject is selected in the hierarchy, its information will be displayed in the inspector.
 Here, you will see its general information & change it: name, if its active or not (little check box at the left of the name), if its static (this is still in development) & change its layer & tag (for the moment, you can not add more, but it internally changes).
 Please note that, to change the name you must press ENTER.

-Here, you will also see the GameObject's components; for the moment, there are only three: transform (that indicates your position, rotation & scale respect your parent; this is a component that can not be disabled & its on every GameObject created), Mesh (if the GameObject has a Mesh, it will display its information & different local enablers to display: such as wire mode, vertex normals, etc.) & Material (if the GameObject has a texture it will display it, alongside it's material's color).
+Here, you will also see the GameObject's components; for the moment, there are only four: transform (that indicates your position, rotation & scale respect your parent; this is a component that can not be disabled & its on every GameObject created), Mesh (if the GameObject has a Mesh, it will display its information & different local enablers to display: such as wire mode, vertex normals, etc.) , Material (if the GameObject has a texture it will display it, alongside it's material's color) & Camera (with the frustum & culling settings).
 Please take note that, such as the GameObject, individual components can be enabled/disabled, using the check box at its left (except for transform) & that, although there are fields that can be dragged to change them, this function has not been implemented yet & they will not change.

 ### Configuration
 Alongside the inspector window, there is the configuration window.
-Here you will find how to change the configuration for the most important of the engine's components (such as renderer, window, input, etc.) and/or check important information (such as fps, enable/disable vsync, software versions, etc.).
+Here you will find how to change the configuration for the most important of the engine's components (such as renderer, window, input, scene camera, etc.) and/or check important information (such as fps, enable/disable vsync, software versions, outline, bounding boxes, scene camera culling, etc.).

 ### Console
 Finally, in the console you will see the system messages displayed as the code runs.
 You can also clear, search for certain logs, enable/disable auto-scroll, etc. You can see all the controls detailed there!

+### Resource counting
+It will show all the resources that are loaded and how many instances of that resources are on the scene.

+### File Explorer
+It shows all the resources that are ready to load.
+You can double click or drag into the scene window to load them.
+WARNING: If you try to load a material, texture or a mesh you will have to select a Game Object first.
+You can aslo middle click to delete an object.

 ## Controls
 ### General
 - Left click to interactuate will all the buttons, input boxes, drag inputs, etc.
 - Drag & Drop of Meshes (supported fbx) will load the fbx hierarchy into the scene with its respective GameObjects & components